huynguyentan1704/MM_CO2011_CC04_Assignment/README.md

-# MHH Win-to-Win – BTL HK251 Tasks
+# MM 251 – Assignment
 - Task 1 PNML Parsing: Reads and parses a Petri Net from a PNML file, extracting places, transitions, arcs, and initial markings.

 - Task 2 Reachability (BFS/DFS): Computes the reachable markings of the Petri Net using explicit-state search via BFS and DFS.